rgasper/battery-dev/README.md

 ## Setup

+We're using Docker to ensure we all have identical environments to work in.
 To get started, first install Docker for your operating system: https://docs.docker.com/get-docker/.

 Then it's as easy as: